Arthritis and Joint Pain: What You Should Know

 What Causes Hip Labral Tears and What Are the Symptoms?

-Causes of Hip Labral Tears:
+Causes of Hip Tears:

 • Repetitive movements: Sports such as running, hockey, or golf often place continuous stress on the hip joint.